 In this section, we’ll delve into the basics of exception handling in Python using try-except blocks.

-block is used to handle exceptions gracefully by catching and handling specific types of exceptions.
+The try-except block is used to handle exceptions gracefully by catching and handling specific types of exceptions.

 try: